Axway/amplify-central/content/en/docs/amplify_relnotes/20220228_marketplace_relnotes.md

 * Marketplace settings:
     * user can defined the marketplace sub-domain
     * user can design the look & feel of the marketplace (logo, favorite icon, colors, button, text founts).
 Refer to <https://platform.axway.com/org/marketplace/settings>
-* Marketplace:
+* Marketplace UI:
-    * view published product list
+    * user (connected or not) can view the published product list

 ## Fixed issues